tomzox/vic20_games/docs/snakes.md

 addition to the direction (or press FIRE button on the joystick).
 Any such field that is crossed costs one "skill" point, as shown in the upper-left corner.
 When all skill is depleted, the player can convert score points to skill.
-If score is insufficient, the player may defeat using F1.
-But the player can also earn skill and score by killing snakes, picking up the bonus letters, or the special "apply" bonus symbols.
+If score is insufficient, the player may defeat using F1, which costs one life.
+But the player can earn skill and score by killing snakes, picking up the bonus letters, or the special "apply" bonus symbols.

 Note snakes are moving completely at random.
-In particular, they are not aware of the player and will not move towards it intentionally.
+They are not aware of the player and will not move towards it intentionally.
 However there's a 25% chance in each move for turning, so it's generally not safe to stand next to the path where snake is heading.

 ## Game controls